Please click the 'Read our FAQs' button to browse through our explanations of Medical Negligence terms relating to Brain Injuries.

 Bilateral means both sides of the body and in the case of a brain injury, to both sides of the brain.

 Bipolar disorder is a psychiatric illness illustrated by dramatic mood swings.

 The brainstem is the last part of the brain that becomes the spinal-cord.

 What is a brain tumour?

-A brain tumour is a cancer.
-It occurs when brain cells split and then grow.
+A brain tumor is a collection, or mass, of abnormal cells in your brain.
 When the new cells grow they may either develop into a cancerous tumour or a benign tumour.
 The cause is not fully understood.
 There has been a high-level of funding for research into cancer generally, over many decades, but unfortunately research into the causes of brain tumour and treatment for brain cancer has received relatively little funding.
 Consequently, brain tumour is left undiagnosed for too long, in many cases.